 Fleas target dogs, cats, foxes, coyotes, raccoons, and opossums, but will also latch onto a human’s hair follicles.
 You can breathe a sigh of relief though, good hygiene and a hot shower will usually wash these parasites away.
 Your pet’s full coat of fur, however, is a breeding ground for fleas.
 For this reason, we recommend our lawn flea treatment to get to the root of the problem and stop the breeding at the source.

 To the dismay of all arachnophobes, ticks are, in fact, arachnids.
 These eight-legged parasites are closely related to spiders, but ticks exclusively feed on blood, making their web-spinning cousins pale in comparison.
 Ticks are generally found in grassy or wooded areas close to where their prospective hosts feed, which is, unfortunately, just about everywhere in the Delaware Valley.
-For this reason, it is especially important for your safety and the safety of your family and pets to conduct regular tick treatments for your yard.
+For this reason, it is especially important for your safety and the safety of your family and pets to conduct regular tick lawn treatments for your yard.

 Common Hosts and How to Treat Ticks

 Ticks are every parent’s worst nightmare as summer rolls around.
 Nature returns to life bringing vibrant trees, sprawling plants, and beautiful flowers back to the Delaware Valley.
 Riding the coattails of our favorite seasonal transition is a slew of parasites aiming to spoil our warm-weather fun.
-Ticks can to feed on just about any land mammals throughout their lifecycle, including humans and our pets.
-Because of this, we recommend contacting us to explore tick treatments for your yard.
+Ticks can feed on just about any land mammals throughout their lifecycle, including humans and our pets.
+Because of this, we recommend contacting us to explore tick lawn treatments for your yard.